CSBLaboratory/DTItool/README.md

 **Exclude Spontaneous Reactions**: to exclude all exchange reactions from the analysis (default: checked).\
 **Metabolite-Centric Approach**: to include only the reactions related to the _choke point_ metabolites (default: unchecked).

+### 3: Help
+This menu contains one submenu:\
+**GitHub Link**: lined to this _README.md_ file.\

+### 4: Show Only Exchange Reactions
+This checkbox helps the user to explore only in the exhcange reactions of the model.
+If checked, only exchange reactions will be shown in the table of reactions.\

+### 5: Table of the reactions and the related bounds
+The first column shows the reaction abbreviations of the model.\
+The second column shows the lower bounds of the reactions.\
+The third column shows the upper bounds of the reactions.\
+The reaction bound **can be changed directly** from the table.

+### 6: Objective to Attack
+Choose the type of the analysis:
+**Proliferation (Biomass Production)**: to perform the convenient lethality analysis.\
+**Virulence Factor Production**: to perform an analysis to find the sets which prevents the production of the selected virulence factors (the list is shown in part 14).